aah101/maps-api-project/README.txt

+#MapsApi#

-Mapsapi.js is an app for hardcoding locations to eat, drink and visit in Leytonstone in East London, which is slowly transforming in the wake of the 2012 Olympics in nearby Stratford.
+*Mapsapi.js* is an app for hardcoding locations to eat, drink and visit in Leytonstone in East London, which is slowly transforming in the wake of the 2012 Olympics in nearby Stratford.

+##dependencies##
-Mapsapis.js requires the latest jquery versions 3.2.1 or later and knockout version 3.4.2 or later downloaded in your program folder to run
+**Mapsapis.js** requires the latest jquery versions 3.2.1 or later and knockout version 3.4.2 or later downloaded in your program folder to run

-Mapsapis.js also requires a valid google maps api key.
+**Mapsapis.js** also requires a valid google maps api key.

 It uses a wikipedia JSON request for information related to the names and word assoications related to the local landmarks.

 The app adjusts for mobile, tablet and full screen sizes.

-How to run the app locally
+##How to run the app locally##
 1 download or clone the app from https://github.com/aah101/frontend-nanodegree-mobile-portfolio 2 open mapsapi.html

-sources and credits:
+##sources and credits##
-source code for dropdown Button adapated from https://www.w3schools.com/howto/howto_css_dropdown.asp source code for hamburger button adapted from https://www.w3schools.com/howto/howto_css_menu_icon.asp
+Wikipedia for information windows (http://wikipedia.com) source code for dropdown Button adapated from https://www.w3schools.com/howto/howto_css_dropdown.asp source code for hamburger button adapted from https://www.w3schools.com/howto/howto_css_menu_icon.asp